Frank Natterer: Service to the scientific community

 From 1995 to 1999, Natterer was the honorary editor of the journal Inverse Problems and since 2000 he has been a member of the "International Advisory Panel of Inverse Problems".
 Since 1997, he has been on the editorial board of The Journal of Fourier Analysis and Applications.
 He has also been involved with "IEEE Transactions on Medical Imaging", "Journal of Inverse and Ill-Posed Problems", "International Journal of Imaging Systems and Technology", and the SIAM Journal on Applied Mathematics.

 He was member of the Committee on the Mathematics and Physics of Emerging Dynamic Biomedical Imaging of the National Research Council of the USA.
-This committee described the state of the art in biomedical imaging at the time.

 Natterer has organized numerous conferences on the topics of inverse problems and on the mathematical methods of computed tomography.
 In 1980, he founded the series of conferences "Mathematical Methods in Tomography“ at the Mathematical Research Institute of Oberwolfach.
 He was a faculty member in numerous scientific summer schools.